Shravan2073/Shravan2073/README.md

 ---

 I'm a Computer Science undergraduate at **Amrita Vishwa Vidyapeetham, Bangalore**, currently pursuing my **B.Tech in Computer Science & Engineering**.
+I love wokring on passion projects because they are the genesis of genuine ideas.

-I enjoy working at the intersection of **cybersecurity**, **AI/ML**, and **systems**, and I like building things sometimes experimental, sometimes practical, but usually hands-on.
+I enjoy working at the intersection of **cybersecurity**, **AI/ML**.

----

-### 🔍 What I'm interested in
-- Cybersecurity & system security
-- Machine Learning & applied AI
-- Backend systems & tooling
-- Hackathons, side projects, and problem-solving
-- Try my best to ocontribute to open source projects.
----

-### 🤝 Let’s connect
+### Let’s connect
 - 🌐 Website: [https://shravan.lol](https://shravan.lol)
 - 💬 Discord: **ex0vo1d**

 Feel free to explore my repositories and share feedback or suggestions.
-I'm Always open to learning 🤔
+I'm Always open to learning

 ---